Our 2025 Clinical Registries Day Speakers

 He holds Professorial Research Fellow positions at both Curtin and Monash University and is Co-Director of the Monash Centre for Cardiovascular Research and Education in Therapeutics (CCRE) and Director of the Curtin Centre for Clinical Research and Education (CCRE).

-Professor Sussanah Ahern
+Professor Susannah Ahern

 Professor Ahern is a medical administrator and academic in health services research.
 As the Head of the Clinical Outcomes Reporting and Research Program, she is the Monash Academic Lead for four national clinical quality registries.